-Inter context queries possibly need to consider many initial shapes in the environment and are computationally more expensive than intra context queries.
-If you aim to solely check for intra, specify intra as target selector in order to avoid unnecessary overhead by inter.
+Inter context queries possibly need to consider many initial shapes in the enrolment and are computationally more expensive than intra context queries.
+If you aim to solely check for intra as target selector, specify in order to avoid unnecessary overhead by inter.

 Whether inter context queries consider initial shapes in their environment depends on the scenario the shapes belong to:

 - Shapes of a scenario are not considered by queries of default shapes.

 - Default shapes are considered by queries of shapes of a scenario.

 - Default shapes are considered by queries of default shapes.